Jon Batiste and Silk Sonic take home major prizes at 2022 Grammys

 At the 64th Grammy Awards, which took place Sunday in Las Vegas, the major prizes were spread among a number of winners, including Jon Batiste, Silk Sonic and Olivia Rodrigo.

-Batiste also won best American roots performance, best American roots song, best score soundtrack for visual media (which tied with Carlos Rafael Rivera's score for The Queen's Gambit), and best music video for "Freedom."
-Batiste had led the Grammys this year, in 11 wide-flung nominations including best contemporary classical composition.
+Batiste also won best American roots performance, best American roots song, best score soundtrack for visual media (which tied with Carlos Rafael Rivera's score for The Queen's Gambit) and best music video for "Freedom."
+Batiste had led the Grammys this year with 11 wide-flung nominations including best contemporary classical composition.

+"I just put my head down and work on the craft everyday ...
+It's more than entertainment for me, it's a spiritual practice," Batiste said in his acceptance speech for album of the year, shouting out the other performers nominated in the category.
+"Be you, that's it."
+He also stressed that there are no "best" artists or albums, rather that "it's like a song or an album is made and it almost has a radar to find a person when they need it the most."

+Before picking up the album of the year prize, Batiste also gave a jubilant, technicolored performance of his song "Freedom," dancing and leading performers off the stage and into the audience, where he finished the song jumping atop the table where Billie Eilish was seated.

 Foo Fighters won three Grammys on Sunday, sweeping all the non-metal rock categories.
 But the band, who had previously been scheduled to perform during the telecast, retreated from public view after the sudden death of its drummer, Taylor Hawkins, at age 50 on March 25 while on tour in Colombia.

-Singer Olivia Rodrigo took home the prizes for best new artist, best pop vocal album and best pop solo performance.
-She had been nominated for seven awards.

 The telecast of the 64th Grammy Awards was, in general, a zippy, good-humored evening lightly peppered with awards presentations and generally filled with feel-good performances.
-But the evening took two serious turns, with an In Memoriam segment that felt heartfelt, not perfunctory, and a taped appearance by Ukrainian president Volodymyr Zelenskyy.
+But the evening took two serious turns, with a heartfelt In Memoriam segment that began with an extended tribute to Hawkins and featured a medley of songs written by Stephen Sondheim and a taped appearance by Ukrainian president Volodymyr Zelenskyy.

 President Zelenskyy's remarks were followed by John Legend's performance of "Free," which also featured Ukrainian musicians Siuzanna Iglidan and Mika Newton as well as poet Lyuba Yakimchuk.